 Since Romans 2 implies that only some people sin, Paul’s main concern in the current verses is therefore that Christians both sin and judge.
 They sin, but instead of crawling in the dust to God, they judge other people for doing the same things they do.
 This interpretation is supported by verse 3, which says that these Christians “pass judgment on those who practice such things and do the same”.

 Paul switches to such people because he cares for them deeply and wants to warn them of their severe danger.
-They would agree whole-heartedly with His assessment of the idol-worshipers in Romans 1.
-If Paul would leave them with that comfortable thought, he would be doing them no favour.
+They would agree wholeheartedly with His assessment of the idol-worshipers in Romans 1.
+If Paul would leave them with that comforting thought, he would be doing them no favor.

 2:4 Or do you think lightly of the riches of His kindness and tolerance and patience, not knowing that the kindness of God leads you to repentance?
 2:5 But because of your stubbornness and unrepentant heart you are storing up wrath for yourself in the day of wrath and revelation of the righteous judgment of God,